Darwinism refuted by adverse selection experiments

 The "extreme phenotypic diversity of dogs, even during the early

-stages of domestication" could also suggest, that it is simply an
+stages of domestication" could also suggest that it is simply an

-error to assume that chihuahuas did originate from wolves by
+error to assume that Chihuahuas did originate from wolves by

 selective breeding in some thousand years.
 As far as I know,